 Facilities maintenance managers are responsible for daily repairs, upkeep, and general maintenance of the various facilities under their domain.
 Their primary role is to ensure all maintenance operations are completed while taking care of things such as building maintenance, planning maintenance, and work orders.

-Facility management is about ensuring each facility in an organization is under the right working conditions, ensuring operational effectiveness.
+Facility maintenance is about ensuring each facility in an organization is under the right working conditions, ensuring operational effectiveness.
 As a result, facility maintenance managers may have to do physically taxing activities at times.
 However, that mostly depends on the overall size and type of organization.

 For example, bigger organizations would have a larger maintenance department with several maintenance workers.
 In that case, a facilities maintenance manager would only have to dictate tasks for effective maintenance management.
 On the other hand, in smaller organizations where the maintenance program is smaller, facilities management may call for direct intervention.

-In any case, facilities maintenance management is about effective project management, preventative maintenance, and effective maintenance procedures.
+Facilities maintenance management is about effective project management, preventative maintenance, and effective maintenance procedures.
 Since it’s a management position, facility maintenance managers also get involved in business administration, budgeting, and have to maintain maintenance logs.
 They also have to review and optimize various maintenance processes to ensure efficiency.

 Lastly, facility maintenance managers need to delegate maintenance activities while ensuring all safety policies are taken into account.